kshaffer/theory4/syllabus.md

 ## The music

-This semester, we will engage music in two genres: *pop/rock music* of the late twentieth and early twenty-first centuries and *classical instrumental music* of the eighteenth century.
+This semester, we will engage music in two genres: German art song (*Lieder*, singular *Lied*) and twentieth-century "art" music.
 Roughly half of the semester will be devoted to each, and we will engage both styles through performance, transcription, and analysis.

+In addition to studying musical structures, we will place a significant emphasis on writing about musical structures.
+This will naturally include academic writing, but since most of you will spend the bulk of your career outside academia and/or communicating about music to non-musicians and non-academics, we will focus more on non-academic forms of writing.

 ## Assessment & grades